 BAMUM Wood-Carved Skeuomorphic Calabash (Amidou-Kouandou Minister-Legacy — Men's-House Cultic Vessel)

-An elegant wooden vessel carved to perfectly mimic the shape of a natural double-gourd (calabash).
-The surface is richly incised with complex geometric patterns and is sealed with a highly detailed, carved wooden plug.
+A wooden vessel carved to closely mimic the shape of a natural double-gourd (calabash).
+The surface is incised with complex geometric patterns and is sealed with a detailed, carved wooden plug.

 1. Aesthetic Style and Wooden Skeuomorphism

-Originating from the legacy of Amidou Kouandou (a notable with minister-rank in the Sultanate of Foumban — Hornek's named source for several objects in this collection, also referenced at object 163), this vessel is a brilliant example of skeuomorphism.
-The highly skilled Bamum carver has taken a block of solid wood and meticulously sculpted it to replicate the organic, bulbous form of a natural calabash gourd.
-The artist then elevated this humble, utilitarian shape by covering the entire surface with intricate, high-relief geometric carving.
-This transformation of a cheap, natural gourd into a labor-intensive, ornately carved wooden object immediately designates it as a piece of high-status luxury.
+Originating from the legacy of Amidou Kouandou (a notable with minister-rank in the Sultanate of Foumban — Hornek's named source for several objects in this collection, also referenced at object 163), this vessel is an example of skeuomorphism.
+The Bamum carver has taken a block of solid wood and sculpted it to replicate the organic, bulbous form of a natural calabash gourd.
+The carver then embellished this utilitarian shape by covering the surface with intricate, high-relief geometric carving.
+This transformation of a natural gourd form into a labor-intensive, ornately carved wooden object is consistent with high-status luxury items of the region.

 2. Ritual Function and the Cultic Drink

-As Hornek documents, the design — richly decorated wooden body + elaborately carved plug — indicates "this calabash is most likely a chiefdom's special and prestigious object."
+As Hornek documents, the design — decorated wooden body + elaborately carved plug — indicates "this calabash is most likely a chiefdom's special and prestigious object."
 Hornek's verbatim function-uncertainty: whether it served for "the 'cultic' drinking of palm wine of a men's society in the so-called men's house or for the storage of 'liquids' necessary in the traditional field, can no longer be clarified."
-However, Hornek confirms: "this vessel was not intended for everyday use."
-Owning and drinking from a wooden calabash of this quality was a clear demonstration of Amidou Kouandou's wealth and elevated political rank.
+However, Hornek states: "this vessel was not intended for everyday use."
+Owning and drinking from a wooden calabash of this quality is consistent with a demonstration of Amidou Kouandou's wealth and elevated political rank.

 3. Patina, Material Weathering, and Age Verification

-The wood displays a superb, dual-layered patina.
-The exterior surface is highly polished, with the protruding edges of the geometric carving smoothed to a warm, glossy brown through decades of careful handling.
-The interior of the vessel and the base of the carved plug exhibit a distinct, darker, and slightly matte residue, verifying its history of holding and dispensing organic liquids like fermented palm wine.
-The natural age cracks along the base confirm its historical creation.
+The wood displays a dual-layered patina.
+The exterior surface is polished, with the protruding edges of the geometric carving smoothed to a warm, glossy brown through years of handling.
+The interior of the vessel and the base of the carved plug exhibit a distinct, darker, and slightly matte residue, consistent with a history of holding and dispensing organic liquids like fermented palm wine.
+The natural age cracks along the base are compatible with its historical creation.

 Summary

-This beautifully carved wooden calabash is a masterpiece of Bamum skeuomorphic luxury.
-Its highly polished, intricate surface perfectly documents the exclusive, cultic drinking rituals of the elite nobles in the Sultanate of Foumban.
+This carved wooden calabash is an example of Bamum skeuomorphic luxury.
+Its polished, intricate surface is associated with the exclusive, cultic drinking rituals of the elite nobles in the Sultanate of Foumban.